docsdevbr/docker-doc-pt-br/guides/use-case/nlp/named-entity-recognition.md

      the Docker container.
 It gets passed to the `entrypoint.sh` script, which runs it when the container starts.

-   For more details, see the [docker run CLI reference](reference/cli/docker/container/run/).
+   For more details, see the [docker run CLI reference](../../../reference/cli/docker/container/run.md).

-   > **Note**
+   > [!NOTE]
    >
    > For Windows users, you may get an error when running the container.
 Verify
    > that the line endings in the `entrypoint.sh` are `LF` (`\n`) and not `CRLF` (`\r\n`),
    > then rebuild the image.
-For more details, see [Avoid unexpected syntax errors, use Unix style line endings for files in containers](desktop/troubleshoot/topics/#avoid-unexpected-syntax-errors-use-unix-style-line-endings-for-files-in-containers).
+For more details, see [Avoid unexpected syntax errors, use Unix style line endings for files in containers](../../../manuals/desktop/troubleshoot/topics.md#avoid-unexpected-syntax-errors-use-unix-style-line-endings-for-files-in-containers).

    You will see the following in your console after the container starts.